Vonage/vonage-node-code-snippets/README.md

 <img src="https://developer.nexmo.com/images/logos/vbc-logo.svg" height="48px"/>

-Quickstarts also available for: [Python](https://github.com/Vonage/vonage-python-code-snippets), [.NET](https://github.com/Vonage/vonage-dotnet-code-snippets), [Node.js](https://github.com/Vonage/vonage-node-code-snippets), [PHP](https://github.com/Vonage/vonage-php-code-snippets),  [Ruby](https://github.com/Vonage/vonage-ruby-code-snippets) and [curl](https://github.com/Vonage/vonage-curl-code-snippets).
+Quickstarts also available for: [Python](https://github.com/Vonage/vonage-python-code-snippets), [.NET](https://github.com/Vonage/vonage-dotnet-code-snippets), [Node.js](https://github.com/Vonage/vonage-node-code-snippets), [PHP](https://github.com/Vonage/vonage-php-code-snippets),  [Ruby](https://github.com/Vonage/vonage-ruby-code-snippets) and [cURL](https://github.com/Vonage/vonage-curl-code-snippets).

 These code samples are meant to be used for [https://developer.nexmo.com/](https://developer.nexmo.com/), and are structured in such a way as to be used for internal testing.
 Developers are free to use these code snippets as a reference, but these may require changes to be worked into your specific application.
-We recommend checking out the [Nexmo Developer Website](https://developer.nexmo.com/), which displays these code snippets in a more copy/paste fashion.
+We recommend checking out the [Vonage API Developer Website](https://developer.nexmo.com/), which displays these code snippets in a more copy/paste fashion.

 ## Configure with Your Nexmo API Keys